-We’re excited to announce that Joint Accounts are now available to everyone.
-A Joint Account lets you share finances how you want, when you want, with whomever you want.
+A Qube Money Joint Account lets you share finances how you want, when you want, with whomever you want.
+And we’re excited to announce that Joint Accounts are now available to everyone!

-A Joint Account is a premium feature that allows you to invite a special person into your financial life by spending and saving from the same qubes.
-You’ll each have your own accounts with individual debit cards, but it will feel like the same account.
+A Joint Account is a premium feature that allows you to invite that special someone into your financial life.
+When you have a Joint Account, you’ll both be able to spend and save using the same qubes.
+You’ll each have your own accounts with individual debit cards, but it’ll feel like the same account.
 This enables you to make decisions together, improve communication, and maintain a healthy financial relationship.

 Why a Joint Account?

 Money is the number one issue couples fight about.
-From advanced spend planning to real-time budget management, Qube is on a mission to unite couples by providing a solution that empowers financial transparency and seamless money management.
+From advanced planning to real-time budget management, Qube’s mission is to unite couples by providing a solution that empowers financial transparency and seamless money management.

 “Understanding the deep connection between relationships and money, we believe we can help couples collaborate and create transparency with money planning,” said Ryan Clark, CEO, and co-founder at Qube Money.
 “Living out this truth, we’ve set a goal to decrease the US divorce rate by 1%.”

-The Joint Accounts feature allows users to better collaborate with their partners on financial decision-making.
-The app sets up digital envelopes that work in conjunction with a Qube Money debit card tied to your account.
+The Joint Accounts feature allows you to better collaborate with your partner when making financial decisions.
+The app uses qubes, or digital “envelopes” that work in conjunction with a Qube Money debit card tied to your account.
 For couples, this means two apps, two debit cards, and one account.

-Couples get paid and then proactively allocate their money to their plan via the “qubes”.
+When couples get paid, they proactively allocate their money to their budget plan via the qubes.
 This gives purpose and intentionality to their money.
-It frees couples to then execute the plan knowing they both already agreed to this spending.
+It frees couples to then execute the plan, knowing they both already agreed to it.

 How Does it Work?

-Qube’s proactive spending method, called “Tap to Spend”, enables choice allowing partners to select which qube they are spending from with each purchase.
-The app then notifies each person on the plan regarding the qube used, the purchase amount, and merchant name, creating a line of open communication so couples can stay on track towards their financial goals.
+Qube’s proactive spending method, called “Tap to Spend” enables choice, allowing partners to select which qube they’re spending from with each purchase.
+The app then notifies each person on the plan regarding the qube used, the purchase amount, and the merchant name.
+This creates a line of open communication, so couples can stay on track towards their financial goals.

 If you’re wondering if a Joint Account is right for you, take our quiz on this page.
-Basically, anyone who shares finances with a partner or spouse who would like to manage the household finances together should create a Joint Account.
+We think that anyone who shares finances with a partner or spouse, and who would like to manage household finances together, should create a Joint Account.
 If you’re married or dating and don’t want to share an account, you can always choose to keep things separate or have private qubes (coming soon).

 How to Get Started

-Each person goes through the sign-up process like you would if you were signing up for your own account.
+Each person should go through the sign-up process like they would if they were signing up for their own account.

-Decide who the primary user will be and set up your qubes and budget within the primary account.
-The secondary account shouldn’t have any qubes, but if it does, the allocated funds will be moved to their Qube Cloud and then transferred to the primary account’s Qube Cloud.
+Second, decide who the primary user will be and set up your qubes and budget within the primary account.
+The secondary account shouldn’t have any qubes.
+If it does, the allocated funds will move to their Qube Cloud and then transfer to the primary account’s Qube Cloud.

 If you have more questions about how Joint Accounts work, please visit our Help Center.